Condition

 Medication

-Medications are often the first port of call for patients with RA and healthcare providers alike.
+Medications are often the first port of call for patients with RA.
 There are several types of medications that may help with this condition, subdivided into two categories:

 • Medications that don’t modify the disease but relieve its symptoms.
 These include painkillers, non-steroidal anti-inflammatory drugs (NSAIDs), and corticosteroids.